ebanux/qrco-docs/docs/faqs.md

 #### Where can I find information about the different plans and pricing?

-You can find detailed information about the available plans and their features on the [pricing section](https://theqr.link/#prices) of the QRLynk website.
+You can find detailed information about the available plans and their features on the [pricing section](https://web.a-qr.link/#prices) of the QRLynk website.
 This section provides a clear overview of the options and pricing, making it easy for you to choose the plan that best suits your needs and budget.

 ### Monetization

 #### What kinds of QRLynks are available for monetization?

 QRLynk offers various types of QRLynks that can be monetized, including Donation QR codes and upcoming features like Send Me Money and Fundraising QR codes.
-With QRLynk's Mobile-optimized Pages, you have the flexibility to include a Donation section in any type of page, enabling you to receive donations from your audience regardless of the page's primary purpose.
+With QRLynk's Mobile-optimized Pages, you have the flexibility to include a Donation section on any type of page, enabling you to receive donations from your audience regardless of the page's primary purpose.
 Additionally, if you choose to create a page using the Donation type, you can personalize the sections you want to add to tailor the content to your specific needs.

-#### How do I get paid from QRLynk's monetization features?
+#### How do I get paid for QRLynk's monetization features?

 To receive payments from QRLynk's monetization features, you can connect your QRLynk account with Stripe, a secure and popular payment gateway.
 With the Stripe integration, you can receive payments instantly and conveniently manage your balance directly from your Stripe account.
 QRLynk provides a user-friendly dashboard that allows you to monitor and track your payments, giving you full visibility into your earnings and transaction history.
 This ensures a seamless and efficient payment process while providing you with valuable insights into your monetization efforts.